Top 10 Best Basketball Players of All Time

 Those were the days of the Bulls!
 Jordan, Pippen, and Rodman are the best ever!
 I am a huge Bulls fan and own a lot of Chicago team memorabilia.
 Out of all the years that I have watched basketball, those guys are the best ever and should always be.
 Go Bulls!

 Dwight Howard is my favorite player.
 He's the best.
 He's an amazing shot blocker and an amazing dunker.
 Superman is really good.
-He's on the Orlando Magic and, like, they're good.
+He's on the Orlando Magic, and they're good.
 They would be terrible without Dwight Howard.
 Go Dwight Howard!

 Isiah was a great player, and he deserves more than to be number 94.
 Isiah was one of the greatest players of his time and was better than half of the people on this list before him.
 Also, he is my number one, and he earned his way there.
 So, whoever made this list should think about where they put people next time because it makes a difference.